The truth about 3b pillar accounts

 3b Tax Deductions

 In most cases, you cannot deduct what you invest outside of the three pillars.
 But there is, unfortunately, an exception.
-I say, unfortunately, because this exception makes it more complicated and is generally not even worthwhile.
+I say, unfortunately, because this exception further complicates it and is generally not even worthwhile.

 Only two cantons have tax deductions for the 3b: Fribourg and Geneva.